Loading...

 Stephanie Morgareidge

-The Incredible Years® Programs are designed to enhance parenting skills and confidence while encouraging parental engagement.
+The Incredible Years® Programs are designed to enhance parenting skills and confidence while encouraging parental engagement in their children’s school lives.
 These evidence-based programs aim to improve children’s academic, social, and emotional abilities while decreasing behavioral issues.
 The programs are categorized based on age and customized to suit the child’s developmental stage.

-• Help their child feel loved and secure
+• Help their toddler feel loved and secure

-• Encourage their child’s language, social, and emotional development
+• Encourage their toddler’s language, social, and emotional development

 • Establish clear and predictable routines